 Image Copyright: ACHS.
-Photographed at the ACHS Urban Herb garden in Portland, Oregon.
+Photographed at the ACHS campus and Apothecary Shoppe in Portland, Oregon.

 In her delirium, Ophelia says to Laertes, “There’s rosemary, that’s for remembrance.”
 Indeed we often think of rosemary for memory: It turns out that Shakespeare did know his herbs.
 But in herbal studies, rosemary Rosmarinus officinalis has many other qualities to offer the budding herbalist.
 To kick off our new “Herbal Studies 101” blog series, enjoy these quick and helpful facts about one of my favorite botanicals: rosemary Rosmarinus officinalis (L.).